hvmonteiro/hugovmonteiro.net/content/about/_index.md

 ## Contact

-You can contact *Hugo * through his email (_if you find it - not publicly available due to SPAM_), his Social Media or LinkedIn profiles (_check the footer in this page_).
+You can contact *Hugo* through his email (_if you find it - not publicly available due to SPAM_) and his Social Media profiles.